-This subsection is devoted to define the \emph{shape function} $\shape{(-)}$.
-We first sketch the idea.
-Take $P \in \PolMTO$ and define $\shape{(-)} : P_n \longrightarrow \bbOO_n$ by induction.
+where the vertical arrow maps an element in the $\omega \in \bbOO_n$ component to $\omega$, and where $\shape{(-)}$ is the \emph{shape function} which we define in this section.

+Here is a sketch of the definition of $\shape{(-)} : \catPP_n \longrightarrow \bbOO_n$.
 The cases $n = 0, 1$ are trivial, since there is a unique $0$-opetope and a unique $1$-opetope.
-Assume $n \geq 2$, and take $x \in P_n$.
-Then the composition tree of $\src x$ is a coherent tree whose nodes are $(n-1)$-generators, and edges are $(n-2)$-generators.
-Replacing those $(n-1)$ and $(n-2)$-generators by their respective shape, we obtain a coherent tree whose nodes are $(n-1)$-opetopes, and edges are $(n-2)$-opetopes, in other words, we obtain an $n$-opetope, which we shall denote by $\shape{x}$.
+Assume $n \geq 2$, and take $x \in \catPP_n$.
+Then the composition tree of $\src x$ is a tree whose nodes are decorated $(n-1)$-generators, and edges by $(n-2)$-generators.
+Replacing these generators by their inductively defined shapes, we obtain a tree whose nodes are decorated by $(n-1)$-opetopes, and edges by $(n-2)$-opetopes, a.k.a. an $n$-opetope, which we shall denote by $\shape{x}$.

 The fact that $\shape{x}$ corresponds to the intuitive notion of ``shape'' of $x$ is justified by \cref{th:shape}.
-The rest of this subsection makes this sketch formal.

-We first define a many-to-one polygraph $\termMTO$, that will turn out in \cref{prop:terminal-mtop} to be terminal in $\PolMTO$.
-We then proceed to define the shape function for $\termMTO$, before stating the general case.